djessedirckx/nc-cpm/README.md

 In order to use the simulation one should download all files and then open ActModel.html with a modern browser, it was verified that it works in the following browsers: Chrome, Edge and Safari but it might support more browsers aswell.
 When opening the simulation environment it should look like the following picture:
 ![EnvironmentPreview](https://user-images.githubusercontent.com/38349195/113551979-c59f2700-95f5-11eb-8cbf-3443ad406537.png)

-A small remark is that the environment might freeze when certain parameters are edited to be ridiculously large (e.g., 100.000 migrating cells)
+A small remark is that the environment might freeze when certain parameters are edited to be ridiculously large (e.g., 100.000 migrating cells).

 ## Contact
 For questions please contact one of the following people: